Shadow-and-Light/shadow-and-light/README.md

 **Included Addons:**
 - [UI Buttons by Swordyy](http://www.tukui.org/forums/profile.php?id=7616 "This idea by Swordyy.")

-Did we forget anyone?
-O_o
+*Did we forget anyone?
+O_o*

 **Technical Support:**
 If you have any questions or concerns, we want to hear about it.
 You are welcome to post it via the [url=https://git.tukui.org/Darth_Predator/elvui-shadowandlight/issues]Ticket System[/url].

 Darth Predator and I will do our best to address everyone's concern.
 We typically need some information from you other than the problem you are having.
 Before posting, PLEASE, make sure you are running the latest version of Shadow & Light as well as ElvUI and that you **DISABLE ALL** addons except for those two and try to reproduce the issue.
 It is important that you do that so we can narrow down what is causing the problem in the first place.

-Information to provide when posting:
+**Information to provide when posting:**
-1.)
-Shadow & Light Version
+- Shadow & Light Version
-2.)
-ElvUI Version
+- ElvUI Version
-3.)
-Provide lua errors
+- Provide lua errors
-4.)
-Provide a screenshot if possible
+- Provide a screenshot if possible
-5.)
-Detailed description of the issue on when it happens, how it happens, whatever you did to reproduce it.
+- Detailed description of the issue on when it happens, how it happens, whatever you did to reproduce it.
-6.)
-Just to be clear, Disable ALL Addons except for ElvUI and Shadow & Light With that said, happy gaming and enjoy the addon!
+- Just to be clear, Disable ALL Addons except for ElvUI and Shadow & Light With that said, happy gaming and enjoy the addon!